artikcloud/artikcloud-swift/README.md

 When using certain APIs, ARTIK cloud services will attempt a callback to your application, such as when using the [Authorization Code](https://developer.artik.cloud/documentation/user-management/authentication.html#authorization-code-method) authentication flow or upgrading a device type for [Monetization](https://developer.artik.cloud/documentation/monetization.html).
 For this to work, first make sure that the redirect URI of your application (server-side), your URL scheme (client-side), and `ArtikCloudSwiftSettings.redirectURI` are set to the same value.

-Once your application receives a callback, identify which endpoint it is targeting by passing the `URL` to `ArtikCloudSwiftSettings.identifyRedirectEndpoint(_ callback: URL)`.
+Once your application receives a callback, identify which flow it is targeting by passing the `URL` to `ArtikCloudSwiftSettings.identifyRedirectEndpoint(_ callback: URL)`.
 Use the `RedirectEndpoint` value returned to determine how to process it.

 ```swift
 // iOS Example